psyked/portfolio-2018/content/presentations/make-your-tools-work.md

 title: 'Make Your Tools Work'
 description: 'Specifically, make your tools work for you.'
 presentedAt:
-  CompareTheMarket:
-    name: Compare the Market
+  - name: Compare the Market
     date: 2018-11-21
 ---